A Vegan Chat With.

 On the savoury side I’m all about pizza and chips but if I have a sweet craving I never turn down a doughnut or ice cream!

 A lot of the vegan beauty I use isn’t from specifically vegan brands but those that are cruelty-free with a selection of vegan options.
 DB, ColourPop and elf all make great affordable cosmetics and skincare that’s easily accessible.
 I also use a lot of products from MECCA’s range and love skincare from Pixi Beauty an esmi too.

 Neddie from Huntd!

 Chelsey, thank you so much for taking the time out to chat with us about your blog and all things vegan.
-If you would like to follow Chelseys’ journey visit Like A Vegan’s Website, Instagram & Facebook pages for all the awesome vegan food & details.
+If you would like to follow Chelseys’ journey visit her website HERE, Instagram & Facebook pages for all the awesome vegan food & details.

 And If you want to read about more amazing vegans, check out our Vegan Chat section here.